The winter transfer window has just closed, but so far who has been the signing in the season for the 2014/15 Premier League season?

-Frazer Forster – Southampton:
+Fraser Forster – Southampton:

 Diafra Sakho – West Ham United:

-With pace in abundance and a killer final ball, the 25-year-old provides another point of attack for the Hammers and he can be used as an out-and-out striker or wide as part of a three pronged attacking unit.
+With pace in abundance and a killer final ball, the 25-year-old provides another point of attack for the Hammers.
+He can be used as an out-and-out striker, or out wide as part of a three pronged attacking unit.